ember-cli-sentry/ember-cli-sentry/README.md

 _Note: Since **v2.1.2**, Raven bower component is automatically included by this addon.
 If you want to use your own packaged version or the cdn option, you'll have to opt-out by removing it from bower dependencies._

-addon will assume there is an available service that proxies Raven, which is not the case unless you already did the install.
+The addon will assume there is an available service that proxies Raven, which is not the case unless you already did the install.

 The easiest way of doing it is to create a service only extending `ember-cli-sentry/services/raven`: